-1. Blue Light Emergency Telephones: There are 77 well-marked emergency telephones strategically located throughout the campus, which have emergency and police communication capability.
-A map of the Blue Light Emergency Phones is available at: https://security.boisestate.edu/emergency-phone-map/index.html.
+Blue Light Emergency Telephones

+There are 77 well-marked emergency telephones strategically located throughout the campus, which have emergency and police communication capability.
+Push the black button on the EP to contact our 24/7 Public Safety Communications Center (208-426-6911); push the red button to contact 9-1-1.
+A map of campus Blue Light Emergency Phones is available at: https://maps.boisestate.edu/.